Which city is cheaper, Kotor or Budapest?

 Kotor is a very popular place to visit for couples.
 The charming old town, picturesque views, and quaint personality of the town make this a great couple's get away.
 Whether you want to lounge on the water's edge or soak up the unique culture, there are many hidden sides to the coastal town.

-With so many budget-friendly offerings, Budapest is extremely popular for backpackers.
+Budapest is a mecca for backpackers and budget travelers.
 The city is more affordable than many large cities and it has a number of fun hostels to choose from.
 There's a good backpacker vibe around town with many places to meet and hang out with other travelers.

-Public transit is generally limited in Kotor.
+Public transit is mostly limited in Kotor.
 Cars aren't allowed in the old town, but you can travel to nearby town's by bus.
 Most leave from the town's main bus station with higher frequency during the summer months.

 Budapest is a very easy city to get around on foot.
 Pest is very flat, making for an easy stroll, while Buda is more hilly.